Erich-Reitz/nyisp/README.md

 - `apply` is implemented
   - `apply procedure list`

-- `procedureQ` is implemented as a way to test if an object is a procedure
+- `PROCEDURE?` is implemented as a way to test if an object is a procedure

 ### Primitive Procedures